 A small restaurant should have an outside that matches the inside.
 The look of the exterior of the building can be a worthwhile investment through lighting, landscaping, and even outdoor dining space if you have it.

 Small details can sometimes get lost in the large picture of looking at your small restaurant startup costs.
-But you’ll need to make sure that your restaurant licenses and permits are all squared away along with other details like utility and insurance deposits, food service licenses, and a liquor license.
+But you’ll need to make sure that your restaurant licences and permits are all squared away along with other details like utility and insurance deposits, food service licences, and a liquor licence.

 9. Professional Services

-Professionals who serve the restaurant industry include lawyers, consultants, architects, designers, accountants, bookkeepers, marketing agencies, and PR firms.
+Professionals who serve the restaurant industry include solicitors, consultants, architects, designers, accountants, bookkeepers, marketing agencies, and PR firms.